Tselmeg-C/Udacity_data_engineer_nanodegree_capstone_project/README.md

 ## Acknowledgment
-Thanks to Udacity for creating this Nanodegree program and the dedecated mentors, reviewers and peer-students for helping me out when I am stuck and providing valuable feedback!
+Thanks to Udacity for creating this Nanodegree program and the dedicated mentors, reviewers, and peer students for helping me out when I am stuck and providing valuable feedback!